 - Income from other sources.

 The ITR-5 form is to be used by business that includes: firms, LLPs (limited liability partnerships), AOPs (association of persons), and BOIs (body of individuals).

-The ITR-6 form is to be used by companies other than companies claiming exemption under Section 11 of the Income Tax Act, 1961, i.e. income from property held for charitable or religious purposes.
+The ITR-6 form is to be used by companies other than companies claiming exemption under Section 11 of the Income Tax Act, 1961, that is, income from property held for charitable or religious purposes.

 The ITR-7 form is to be used by persons (including companies), which are required to provide income tax returns under: